-Residential & Commercial - Revised FY 2002 projections reflect an increase of \$9.3 million, or 6.9 percent over FY 2001, due primarily to:
+Residential & Commercial - Revised FY 2002 projections reflect an increase of \$5.1 million, or 3.8 percent over FY 2001, due primarily to:

-- Five percent increase in metered commercial consumption reflecting the results of WASA's large meter testing and repair program; - Half year impact of the proposed 5.0 percent rate increase (assumes half year implementation); and - Implementation of the customer assistance program, which reduces projected revenues by approximately \$0.5 million.
+- Continued increase in metered commercial consumption reflecting completion of the large meter testing and repair program and the initial phases of the AMR program; - Half year impact of the April 2001 rate increase of 4.9 percent; and - Implementation of the customer assistance program, which reduces projected revenues by approximately \$0.4 million.

-Proposed FY 2003 revenue projections reflect an increase of \$9.8 million, or approximately 6.8 percent over FY 2002, due to the following reasons:
+Proposed FY 2003 revenue projections reflect a decrease of \$4.2 million, or approximately 3.0 percent less than FY 2002, due to the following reasons:

-- Continued increase in metered commercial consumption reflecting replacement of commercial meters not addressed as part of the large meter testing and repair program - Proposed rate increase of 5.0 percent (assumes half year implementation); and - Continued implementation of the customer assistance program, which reduces projected revenues by approximately \$0.5 million.
+- Proposed reduction in retail rates of approximately 5.3 percent beginning October 1, 2002.
+Declines in this category of retail rates are offset by increases in new revenue categories, as discussed below. - Continued increase in metered commercial consumption reflecting continuing implementation of the comprehensive meter replacement and AMR program; and - Continued implementation of the customer assistance program, which reduces projected revenues by approximately \$0.4 million.

 Federal - Revised FY 2002 federal revenues are projected to total \$33.5 million, or \$8.9 million higher than FY 2001.
 Under the current federal billing legislation, federal billings are prepared on an estimated basis eighteen months in advance of the start of the fiscal year (e.g., the FY 2002 billing was prepared in April 2000), and are based on then-current consumption estimates and projected rate increases as included in the then-current ten year plan.
 These estimates are then reconciled with actual consumption and rate increases, and an adjustment is made in the subsequent year's billing (e.g., the reconciliation of FY 2002 estimated vs. actual 2002 consumption and rate increases will be included in the FY 2005 billing, prepared in April 2003) Federal revenues in the ten year plan are presented on a revenue basis, net of any adjustments for prior year reconciliations which are accounted for as reserve items.
 Consistent with this methodology, revised FY 2002 federal revenues reflect the final billing sent to the federal government, net of the adjustment for the prior year (FY 1999) reconciliation.
-This billing estimate included a ten percent increase in consumption reflecting the results of the large meter testing program and \$2.1 million in projected groundwater billings that will likely not be attainable based on legislation proposed by City Council to eliminate WASA's ability to recover this fee.
+This billing estimate included a ten percent increase in consumption reflecting the results of the large meter testing program and \$2.1 million in projected groundwater billings that has not yet been realized.

-Proposed FY 2003 federal revenues are projected to total \$31.9 million, a decrease of \$1.6 million from FY 2002, primarily reflecting the projected loss of groundwater revenue and reduced consumption.
+Proposed FY 2003 federal revenues are projected to total \$31.9 million, a decrease of \$1.6 million from FY 2002, primarily reflecting lower than projected groundwater revenue and reduced consumption.
 As discussed later in this document, the FY 2003 billing included the reconciliation of estimated vs. actual consumption and billings for FY 2000.
-Due to historical federal metering issues, this reconciliation totals approximately \$14.1 million which is to be refunded to the federal government.
+Due to historical federal metering issues, this reconciliation totals approximately \$14.1 million which will be refunded to the federal government.
 In FY 2000, WASA reserved \$12.8 million to address this issue.